 Homework organization failure # 2: magazine file boxes

-We are relatively minimalist in dinnerware, so I turned our dining cabinet into a storage cabinet for homeschool books and supplies.
+We are relatively minimalist in dinnerware, so I turned our empty dining cabinet into a storage cabinet for homeschool books and supplies.

-Since I’ve seen several other families use magazine file boxes, I got a few…but I instantly regretted them.
+Since I’ve seen other families use magazine file boxes, I got a few…but I instantly regretted them.
 The boxes were too large for each subject (I didn’t want to combine subjects), and the lip was an obstacle to grabbing books.

 If you have a larger space where you can put magazine boxes on top of a shelf or large cubbies, I think they would be more accessible and useful.